 Smooth the Lanes

-Keeping lanes dry and level is probably the most critical component of a smoothly-operating bowling alley.
+Keeping lanes dry and level is probably the most critical component of a smoothly operating bowling alley.
 Streaking oils from the daily onslaught of 16-pound balls can wreak havoc on the ball’s direction — not to mention a player’s sanity.
 And even the slightest tilt in the lane’s surface can send would-be strikes into the gutter.
 Aside from daily cleaning, lanes undergo a complete resurfacing every two or three years.
-Outfits like Jayhawk Bowling Supply use a variety of sanders to smooth out lanes and remove oils and other residue.
-Once dry, the lanes are treated with a combination of base coats, topcoats, sealers and applicators using a machine that looks a lot like an old lawnmower.
+Outfits like Jayhawk Bowling Supply use a variety of sanders to smooth out lanes and remove oils and other residues.
+Once dry, the lanes are treated with a combination of base coats, topcoats, sealers, and applicators using a machine that looks a lot like an old lawnmower.
 To reduce costs and maintenance times, some alleys are replacing their classic hardwood floors with plastic-like synthetics that eliminate the need for sanding and are more durable, according to Pasdiora.

 Adjust the Pinsetters